Are you in search of easy St. Patrick’s Day crafts? You’re in luck! This post is all about kids St. Patrick’s day crafts!

 Instructions

 Start by printing 2 sets of labels on 8×15 paper.
-Then cut a cardboard size 8×15.
-Once this is ready, start to glue one of the labels sheets directly onto the cardboard you just cut.
-Once glued, cut out each label. (or you can print labels on sticker paper and instead of using glue)
+Then, cut a cardboard size 8×15.
+Once this is ready, glue one of the label sheets directly onto the cardboard you just cut.
+Once glued, cut out each label. (or you can print labels on sticker paper instead of using glue)

-Then cut the second sheet of labels without gluing it onto the cardboard.
-Once cut, glue each individual label to the other side of the labels you glued to the cardboard earlier.
-So you should end up with two separate images glued to either side of the cardboard, making it double-sided.
+Then, cut the second sheet of labels without gluing them onto the cardboard.
+Once cut, glue each label to the other side of the labels you glued to the cardboard earlier.
+You should end up with two images glued to either side of the cardboard, making it double-sided.

 Leave a Reply